MadAngular/ArtGallery/README.md

 # ArtGallery
-ArtGallery is a project created for the project defense of the Agnular Softuni (July - August) Course (https://softuni.bg/trainings/3473/angular-july-2021) as part of the JS Web Course (May - August)
+ArtGallery is a project created for the project defense of the Agnular Softuni (July - August 2021) Course (https://softuni.bg/trainings/3473/angular-july-2021) as part of the JS Web Course (May - August 2021)

 Project Requirements: [Angular Project Assignment.docx](https://github.com/TheStormWeaver/ArtGallery/files/6945894/Angular.Project.Assignment.docx)